-The Office of Community Engagement is the central administrative office with the mission to facilitate the use of university knowledge and resources to support effective partnerships with internal and external stakeholders to advance the mutual needs of the community and the university.
-The office promotes transformative experiences for faculty, staff, and students through engaged scholarship, outreach, and service to address community issues both locally, regionally, and internationally.
+The Office of Community Engagement is UofL’s central administrative office with a mission to facilitate the use of university knowledge and resources to support partnerships advancing the mutual needs of the community and the university.
+The office promotes transformative experiences for faculty, staff, and students through engaged scholarship, outreach, and service to address community issues locally, regionally, and around the world.

 Douglas Craddock Jr.

 Chief of Staff to the Executive Vice President and University Provost and Vice President of Community Engagement

 In addition to his role as Chief of Staff to the Executive Vice President and University Provost, Dr. Craddock , serves as the Vice President of Community Engagement, building and expanding linkages for the university across multiple efforts within the Office of Community Engagement.
 He oversees UofL’s Signature Partnership, the university’s initiative to enhance the quality of life and economic opportunity for residents of west Louisville.
 By partnering with city and state governments, schools and other organizations, UofL coordinates and enhances existing programs and launches new ones to eliminate disparities that residents experience in social, education, health and economic development areas.
 Dr. Craddock will oversee programs including Cards Come Together, the university’s week of service; the university’s TRIO, Upward Bound and Talent Search programs, which are federally funded efforts that identify and provide services for individuals from disadvantaged backgrounds; the student philanthropy program; and UofL’s Annual Engaged Scholarship Symposium.

 - Represent the President on University and external community boards, committees, and task forces

 - Serve as a liaison between the President and the University and external community.

 - Support and advance university- wide community engagement and advise the President of pertinent community issues affecting the institution